 4th Annual Imagineering Competition

-The College is excited to announce the fourth annual Imagineering Competition.
-Through the generous support of John Maccarone ENG’66, the College is again sponsoring the Imagineering Competition.
+Through the generous support of John Maccarone ENG’66, the College is was pleased to sponsor the 4th Annual Imagineering Competition.
+Judging took place the week of April 13th.
+You can read about the winners here.
 This competition is designed to reinforce the ideals of creating the Societal Engineer by giving students the opportunity to express their creativity and entrepreneurial capabilities on ideas that impact people and society.
 The competition provides a framework where interested undergraduate students can, individually or as a team, create and enter an original project in the competition.
-Prizes for the competition are as follows
+Prizes for the competition were as follows:

 - 1st Prize - $3,000, plus assistance with Patent submission, marketing analysis consultation, invitation to serve on Competition Committee the following year.